kimmobrunfeldt/taste-perfetto/source/_posts/Pina-Colada.md

 #### Directions

 First of all, remember to have ice cubes in the freezer.
+The other ingredients should be as cold as possible too.
 After everything is set, let's break the coconut.
 See [this video](https://www.youtube.com/watch?v=oFDePsAqxnI) for instructions.

 {% asset_img coconut-before.jpg &nbsp; %}